Best Practices When Processing Recurring Payments

 Sounds obvious, but we see it all the time.

 As tempting as it can be to entice hesitant customers in with a subscription offer that doesn’t really look like a subscription offer, one of the most important things you can do is make sure cardholders are aware of your transaction terms prior to processing their initial order.
 Customers are justifiably angry when a purchase that they believed was a one-time transaction turns into a recurring monthly billing.

 There’s no excuse for neglecting to take the basic steps needed to weed out obvious cases of online fraud and card theft.
-You should configure your payment processor to only accept credit card transactions with AVS and CVV matching.
+At a bare minimum, you should configure your payment processor to only accept credit card transactions with AVS and CVV matching.
 This won’t stop every fraudster, but it will stop the ones who are going after low-hanging fruit.